neilkumar93600/MernStore/README.md

 ## Deployment

-The application is deployed to [Heroku](https://your-deployment-link.herokuapp.com).
+The application is deployed to [Github].
 You can view the live demo [here](https://your-deployment-link.herokuapp.com).

 ## Screenshots